Knee replacement surgeon London

 This involves:

-• A comprehensive preoperative meeting with a consultant who specialises in knee surgery to help with the patient’s understanding of the process.
+• A comprehensive preoperative meeting with a consultant who specialises in knee surgery to help with your understanding of the process.

-• Excellent verbal and written information to ensure the patient is fully prepared.
+• Excellent verbal and written information to ensure you are fully prepared.

 • Use of the latest high-flexion knee implants during surgery which have a proven track record.